Beverly Lyon Clark

 - "Kiddie Lit in Academe."
 Profession (1996).

 I've worked on coauthored scholarship with a number of former students--addressing writer's block, girls' school stories, teaching and learning "Feminist Criticism," and "Reading Romance, Reading Ourselves."
-Recently students have worked with me locating early reviews of Louisa May Alcott's work or writing entries for the OXFORD ENCYCLOPEDIA OF CHILDREN'S LITERATURE.
+Recently students have worked with me locating early reviews of Louisa May Alcott's work, transcribing Alcott letters at Harvard, summarizing fanfiction, or writing entries for the Oxford Encyclopedia of Children’s Literature.